Cohomology: Brief history of singular cohomology

 which (in retrospect) can be identified with the cup product on the cohomology of M.

 Alexander had by 1930 defined a first notion of a cochain, by thinking of an i-cochain on a space X as a function on small neighborhoods of the diagonal in X^{i+1}.

 In 1931, Georges de Rham related homology and differential forms, proving de Rham's theorem.
 This result can be stated more simply in terms of cohomology.

+In 1932–33, cohomology essentially appeared in works of Heinz Hopf and Egbert van Kampen on obstructions.
+Hopf invented an obstruction to homotopy (and homotopy classification) of continuous maps from a k-dimensional polyhedron to the k-dimensional sphere.
+In his work cohomology appeared implicitly, and the more natural formulation explicitly involving cohomology was given by Hassler Whitney in 1937.
+Van Kampen invented an obstruction to (and, for k>2, a criterion for) embeddability of a k-dimensional polyhedron to the 2k-dimensional Euclidean space.
+In his work cohomology appeared explicitly, but only for a particular case (of certain configuration space, the deleted product).

 In 1934, Lev Pontryagin proved the Pontryagin duality theorem; a result on topological groups.
 This (in rather special cases) provided an interpretation of Poincaré duality and Alexander duality in terms of group characters.

 At a 1935 conference in Moscow, Andrey Kolmogorov and Alexander both introduced cohomology and tried to construct a cohomology product structure.

 In 1936, Norman Steenrod constructed Čech cohomology by dualizing Čech homology.

 From 1936 to 1938, Hassler Whitney and Eduard Čech developed the cup product (making cohomology into a graded ring) and cap product, and realized that Poincaré duality can be stated in terms of the cap product.
 Their theory was still limited to finite cell complexes.

 In 1944, Samuel Eilenberg overcame the technical limitations, and gave the modern definition of singular homology and cohomology.

 In 1945, Eilenberg and Steenrod stated the axioms defining a homology or cohomology theory, discussed below.
 In their 1952 book, Foundations of Algebraic Topology, they proved that the existing homology and cohomology theories did indeed satisfy their axioms.

 In 1946, Jean Leray defined sheaf cohomology.

 In 1948 Edwin Spanier, building on work of Alexander and Kolmogorov, developed Alexander–Spanier cohomology.